wasartin/littleWorkshopOfHorrors/referenceMats/books/unix.md

-# Notes from Unix Philosophy and The Cathedral vs the Bazaar
+# Notes from Eric Raymond
+## The Art of UNIX Programming and The Cathedral vs the Bazaar

+## The Art of UNIX Programming
 ### 17 Rules of Unix Programming Philosophy
 01. **Modularity**: Write simple parts connected by clean interfaces.